LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Variables&Slots/slots.md

     <img class="fancyimage" width="800" src="img/ConvoBuilder/slotAdd2.png">
 6. Decide how long you'd like the slot's data to be kept for, i.e., the [duration](conversation-builder-variables-slots-the-basics.html#duration).

 `{$botContext.slot.slotName}` is how you can access values in slots and use them in other ways.
-For example, if you've stored an "animal" entity in a `pet_type` slot, you can have the bot respond with the consumer's stored answer with a text interaction like so:
+For example, if you've stored a "shoes" entity in a `shoe_type` slot, you can have the bot respond with the consumer's stored answer with a text interaction like so:

-"You answered: `{$botContext.slot.pet_type}`!"
+"You answered: `{$botContext.slot.shoe_type}`!"

-If the bot asked the consumer, "Which animal do you like?" and the consumer answered "dogs,” the slot for the entity “animal” would be populated with their answer.
-The bot could then respond with "You answered: dogs!" populating the code above with the consumer’s answer.
+If the bot asked the consumer, "What type of shoes are you looking for?" and the consumer answered "boots,” the slot for the entity “shoes” would be populated with their answer.
+The bot could then respond with "You answered: boots!" populating the code above with the consumer’s answer.

 ### Example 1: Fill a slot with a value for a single entity